meri-leeworthy/meri-garden-astro/src/posts/TrustNet - Trust-based Moderation.md

 ---
-author: Alexander Cobleigh
+author: 'Alexander Cobleigh'
-type: paper
+type: 'paper'
-year: "2020"
+year: '2020'
+title: 'TrustNet - Trust-based Moderation'
+slug: 'trustnet-trust-based-moderation'
 ---

 ## Abstract
 This thesis introduces [[TrustNet]], a flexible and distributed system for deriving, and interacting with, computational trust.
 The focus of the thesis is applying TrustNet as a tool within distributed chat systems for implementing a subjective moderation system.
 Two distributed chat systems, Secure Scuttlebutt and [[Cabal]], are discussed, the latter having been extended with a proof of concept implementation of the proposed system.
 The concept of ranking strategies is also introduced as a general purpose technique for converting a produced set of rankings into strategy-defined subsets.
 This work proposes a complete trust system that can be incorporated as a ready- made software component for distributed ledger technologies, and which provides real value for impacted users by way of automating decision-making and actions as a result of assigned trust scores.